smuellerDD/esdm/addon/linux_esdm_es/README.md

 # Scheduler-based Entropy Source

-The code in this directory provides the scheduler-based entropy source for the Linux kernel.
+The code in this directory provides the scheduler-based as well as the interrupt-based entropy source for the Linux kernel.
 Porting of the code to other kernels is considered to be feasible.

-The root cause of the entropy that is used by the entropy source is the timing of scheduling events.
+The root cause of the entropy that is used by the entropy source is the timing of scheduling events as well as interrupt events.
 Every time the scheduler performs a context switch, the high-resolution time stamp of that context switch is used as raw entropy data.
+Similarly, every time an interrupt is received, its high-resolution time stamp is used as raw entropy.

+Yet, if both entropy sources are enabled at the same time, the interrupt-based entropy source is always credited with zero bits of entropy, because both entropy sources show a dependency because a scheduling event may also cause an interrupt event at the same time.

 This entropy source maintains a per-CPU entropy pool using SHA-512 which is constantly updated with the raw entropy data.
 All raw entropy data is